Comprehensive guides

 8. Prepare for your trip with peace of mind

-To make sure you don't forget anything when preparing for your stay in Mauritius, consult our A complete guide to planning your dream trip to MauritiusYou will find there, among other things, a Complete checklist to tick to prepare for your departure with complete peace of mind.
+To make sure you don't forget anything in the preparation of your stay in Mauritius, consult our A complete guide to planning your dream trip to MauritiusYou will find there, among other things, a Complete checklist to tick to prepare for your departure with complete peace of mind.

 9. Summary and key takeaways